regebro/tzlocal/README.rst

-This module attempts to fix a glaring hole in the ``zoneinfo`` module, that there is no way to get the local timezone information, unless you know the zoneinfo name, andunder several Linux distros that's hard or impossible to figure out.
+This module attempts to fix a glaring hole in the ``zoneinfo`` module, that there is no way to get the local timezone information, unless you know the zoneinfo name, and under several Linux distros that's hard or impossible to figure out.

 With ``tzlocal`` you only need to call ``get_localzone()`` and you will get a ``tzinfo`` object with the local time zone info.
 On some Unices you will still